 The Notes, mature on December 3, 2026, are convertible into shares of our Class A common stock at an initial conversion price of \$12.50 and bear interest at a rate of 8.50% per annum, payable semi-annually.
 As of December 31, 2023, the Notes were convertible into approximately 12,000,000 shares of our Class A common stock and, as of March 7, 2024, the Notes were convertible into approximately 9,528,000 shares of our Class A common stock.
 The sale of the Notes may affect our earnings per share figures, as accounting procedures may require that we include in our calculation of earnings per share the number of shares of Class A common stock into which the Notes are convertible.
-If shares of Class A common stock are issued to the holders of the Notes upon conversion, there will be dilution to our stockholders and the market price of our Class A common stock caused by the sale, or potential sale, of shares issuable upon conversion of the Notes could also encourage short sales by third parties, creating additional selling pressure on our share price.
+If shares of Class A common stock are issued to the holders of the Notes upon conversion, there will be dilution to our stockholders and the market price of our Class A common stock may decrease due to the additional selling pressure in the market.
+Any downward pressure on the price of our Class A common stock caused by the sale, or potential sale, of shares issuable upon conversion of the Notes could also encourage short sales by third parties, creating additional selling pressure on our share price.